thoughtcroft/thoughtcroft.github.io/_posts/2003-11-08-why-start-your-own-superfund.md

 ---
 layout:   post
 title:    "Why start your own superfund?"
 date:     2003-11-08
+category: smsf
-tags:   [smsf, superannuation]
+tags:
+  - investment
+  - superannuation
 ---

 After watching the performance of our personal superannuation and